What You Need To Know

 Like we said earlier, not all insurance providers offer a safe driving discount.
 That doesn’t mean safe driving habits won’t save you money.
 Some agencies will give you a check if you go so long without filing a claim, and the longer you go accident-free, the more you’ll get back.
 Or, you’ll simply see your premium drop over time.

-Again, not all companies offer this, but if they do, it’s another great way to save a little money.
+Again, not all companies offer this, but it’s another great way to save a little money if they do.
 Make sure you ask your agent about this before signing a contract, especially if you think you’d fall into the safe driver category.

 In the air about USAA car insurance?
 Read our blog, Is USAA The Best Car Insurance for Veterans?